ox-it-infra/upst-awx-ee/README.md

 # AWX EE

-The default Execution Environment for AWX.
+The UPST-customised Execution Environment for AWX.

 ## Build the image locally